segunfrancis/View-ViewModel-Communication/README.md

 This approach shows how the `ViewModel` carries the responsibility of handling the state of the views.
 The views send actions to the viewModel which in turn alter the state of the views.
 The state also include a `Warning` state that is triggered when the minimum or maximum numbers are reached.

+Another advantage of this approach is that the state of the views are maintained during configuration change, this prevents the step of retaining state using things like `savedInstanceState`.

 ### Screenshots
 <p align="middle">
  <img src="https://github.com/segunfrancis/View-ViewModel-Communication/blob/master/screenshot/Screenshot_20211106_001356.png" alt="screenshot 1" width="33%">